nymtech/docs/content/quickstart/_index.md

 cargo build --release
 ```

-**Upgrade note:** If you are upgrading to 0.8.0 from an earlier release, you will need to [re-initialize your mixnode](/docs/quickstart/run-a-mixnode), as the config file formats have changed significantly between releases.
+**Upgrade note:** If you are upgrading to 0.8.0 from an earlier release, you will need to [re-initialize your mixnode](/docs/quickstart/run-a-mixnode), and any old clients you have, as the config file formats have changed significantly between releases.

 **Note:** the default branch you'll clone from Github, `develop`, is guaranteed to be broken and incompatible with the running testnet at all times.
 You **must** `git checkout tags/v0.8.0` in order to join the testnet.